• Home

 Why?

-Excel produces pretty basic Scatter Plot Charts.
+Excel produces pretty basic charts, like Dot Plot Charts.
 You have to invest significant amounts of brainpower and time editing the chart to align with your needs.

 We’re not advocating you ditch Excel in favor of other expensive data visualization tools.
-There’s a smart Scatter Plot Chart maker (Excel-friendly add-in) you can install in your spreadsheets app to access the ready-made and visually stunning charts.
+There’s a smart Scatter Plot maker (Excel-friendly add-in) you can install in your spreadsheets app to access the ready-made and visually stunning charts and graphs.

-We recommend trying ChartExpo to access ready-made and visually stunning Scatter Plot Charts.
+We recommend trying ChartExpo to access ready-made and visually stunning charts in Excel.

-ChartExpo is a Scatter Plot generator that over 40,000 professionals worldwide use to create insightful and easy-to-understand visualizations.
+ChartExpo is a Chart generator that over 40,000 professionals worldwide use to create insightful and easy-to-understand visualizations, particularly when conducting Multivariate Analysis.

 You don’t want to miss this.